Greifensteine: History

 The first indications of a settlement on the Greifensteine are from around 1180, and in 1349 the von Waldenburg family are seignory to the "Grifenstein" castle.
 The castle is documented in 1372 as "Slosz Cryfenstein".
 The castle was destroyed in the 14th century by fire, and was rebuilt afterwards.
 It was abandoned in the 15th century, the area was used as a quarry and all traces of the former castle are removed.
 Of the originally 13 rock towers, six have been demolished and used for their granite over the years.
 This activity was stopped in 1928, and the area has become a nature reserve.

 Tourism

 Today, the Greifensteine is a nature reserve and a popular tourist attraction.
 The areal has a restaurant, a small museum and an outdoor theater that uses the rock towers as a dramatic backdrop.
-Stairs lead up to the tallest rock, which offers a nice view of the surrounding Erzgebirge.
+Stairs lead up to the tallest rock, which offers a nice view of the surrounding Ore Mountains.
 There are several rock climbing paths.
 In the surrounding area are the Greifenbachstauweiher and the Röhrgraben.

 Stülpner-Höhle

-Karl Stülpner (1762–1842), a local renegade and folk hero (the Robin Hood of the Erzgebirge) had a hiding place in one of the numerous caverns of the Greifensteine area.
+Karl Stülpner (1762–1842), a local renegade and folk hero (the Robin Hood of the Ore Mountains) had a hiding place in one of the numerous caverns of the Greifensteine area.
 This Stülpner-Höhle (engl.: Stülpner's cavern) can still be visited today.